Archbishop's Palace, Seville: History

 Records of January 4, 1280, show that in 1251, following the reconquest of Seville by Ferdinand III of Castile, the king gave walled houses in the Piazza Santa Maria to the Bishop of Segovia, Remondo de Losana in order to create the Archbishop's Palace.
 Remondo was the first bishop of Seville after the reconquest and the first to live in the new palace.

 Over the centuries, it was extended until the mid-16th century when a series of major reforms left the structure around two courtyards, covering an area of 6700 m2, occupying nearly an entire block.
 During the brief years of the Peninsular War, the palace was used as headquarters of the Army General Command, and residence of the Marshal Jean de Dieu Soult and his officers.
-During Soult's stay, many paintings and sculptures were brought to the palace including the one of the Beheading of St. John the Baptist and another depicting the resurrection of Lazarus.
+During Soult's stay, many paintings and sculptures were brought to the palace including that of the Beheading of St. John the Baptist and another depicting the resurrection of Lazarus.